online6731/n8n-store/simple-memory.md

 You can select 1, 2, 3, 4, or type your own course of action.
 1. Head to your temporary desk, unpack your laptop, and start setting it up.
+**(Narrator Persona)**
+You thank Sarah, a slight nod of acknowledgment, and then, laptop bag in hand, you navigate the short distance to your temporary desk.
+It's a clean, modern workstation, complete with a large monitor, an ergonomic chair, and a surprisingly comfortable looking footrest.
+Settling in, you carefully unzipping the laptop bag.
+Inside, nestled amongst some cables and a wireless mouse, is a sleek Innovate Solutions branded laptop and a slim, laminated "Quick IT Setup Guide."

+Following the guide, you power on the laptop.
+The Innovate Solutions logo glows briefly before giving way to a login screen.
+The guide walks you through the initial network connection and password setup.
+You enter the temporary password provided in your welcome packet.
+After a moment of processing, the screen flickers, and you're greeted by a personalized "Welcome to Innovate Solutions, Alex!" message.
+The desktop loads, adorned with company-standard shortcuts and a prominent link to the 'Innovate Connect' internal portal.

+You spend a few minutes clicking through the basic applications – email, internal chat, the company's file-sharing system.
+Everything seems to be working, a small victory on your first day.
+You also take a moment to adjust your chair and connect your personal phone to the charging port you found.

+It's now **9:10 AM**.
+You have about 5 minutes before your scheduled connect with Mr. Harrison Vance, your manager.
+You recall Sarah mentioning he's usually in the 'Catalyst' zone.
+You glance at the floor plan she gave you, noting the marked area.

+What's your next move?

+1. Head directly to the 'Catalyst' zone to meet Mr. Vance, aiming to be slightly early.
+2. Send Mr. Vance a quick message via internal chat to confirm the meeting location and let him know you're set up.
+3. Take a moment to quickly browse the 'Innovate Connect' portal for any immediate useful information before heading out.
+4. Stand up and stretch, taking a quick look around the office to familiarize yourself with your immediate surroundings before heading to the 'Catalyst' zone.

+You can select 1, 2, 3, 4, or type your own course of action.